GodotSteam/GodotSteam/README.md

   export LD_PRELOAD=~/.local/share/Steam/ubuntu12_32/gameoverlayrenderer.so;
   export LD_PRELOAD=~/.local/share/Steam/ubuntu12_64/gameoverlayrenderer.so;
   ```
   This can be done in an .sh file that runs these before running your executable.
 This issue may not arise for all users and can also just be done by the user in a terminal separately.
-You can [read more about it in our Linux Caveats doc](https://gramps.github.io/GodotSteam/tutorials-linux-caveats.html).
+You can [read more about it in our Linux Caveats doc](https://godotsteam.com/tutorials/linux_caveats/).

-##### 6. Good To Go
+#### 6. Good To Go

 From here you should be able to call various functions of Steamworks.
 You should be able to look up the functions in Godot itself under the search section.
-In addition, you should be able to [read the Steamworks API documentation](https://partner.steamgames.com/doc/home) to see what all is available and [cross-reference with GodotSteam's documentation](https://gramps.github.io/GodotSteam/).
+In addition, you should be able to [read the Steamworks API documentation](https://partner.steamgames.com/doc/home) to see what all is available and [cross-reference with GodotSteam's documentation](https://godotsteam.com/).

-##### 7. Shipping Your Game
+#### 7. Shipping Your Game
 When uploading your game to Steam, you _**must**_ upload your game's executable and **Steam API .dll/.so/.dylb** (steam_api.dll, steam_api64.dll, libsteam_api.dylib, and/or libsteam_api.so).  *Do not* include the steam_appid.txt or any .lib files as they are unnecessary; however, they won't hurt anything.

 Donate
 -------------
-Pull-requests are the best way to help the project out but you can also donate through [Patreon](https://patreon.com/coaguco) or [Paypal](https://www.paypal.me/sithlordkyle)!
+Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps) or [Paypal](https://www.paypal.me/sithlordkyle)!

 License
 -------------